 Elimination of costly unplanned downtime

-Various organizations like oil and gas industries usually suffer from unplanned breakdowns.
+Various organizations like the oil and gas industries usually suffer from unplanned breakdowns.
 The equipment breakdown imposes downtime that incurs heavy losses.
 Having the combined AI-enabled IoT platform and devices helps monitor machines consistently and identify the patterns for predicting machine failures well in time.
 The prior prediction of equipment loss helps to schedule the orderly maintenance procedures.
-AIoT devices assist in anticipating machinery failures and breakdown by using data analytics and preventing downtime’s side effects.
+AIoT devices assist in anticipating machinery failures and breakdowns by using data analytics and preventing downtime’s side effects.

 Enhanced Products and services